 The San Pedro Sun and Ambergris Today have helped spread awareness regarding the San Mateo Rebuild Project.

-At the completion of the San Mateo Rebuild Project: 4 complete houses were completed: Humberto Garcia, Shirley Martinez, Louise Young and Mario Chamillo.
+At the completion of the San Mateo Rebuild Project: 4 complete houses were built; Humberto Garcia, Shirley Martinez, Louise Young and Mario Chamillo.
 Partial rebuilds (new roof and/or walls) were provided for 12 homes, and an additional 36 homes were given plywood and zinc and instructions on how to manage their own repairs.

 NEMO provided mattresses for all of the homes within the San Mateo Rebuild Project, the San Pedro Lions Club opened their doors to provide clothing immediately following the hurricane, and the San Pedro Food Bank provided food assistance immediately after the hurricane.